Music Reviews: John McCutcheon’s ‘Cabin Fever,’ Plus the Staples, LeRoux, the Wildmans, and Anthony Geraci

 The Staples, Let’s Do It Again, Family Tree, Pass It On, and Unlock Your Mind.
 The Staples (aka the Staple Singers) were at their peak in the 1970s, and the rerelease of four of their albums from the latter part of that decade—all with bonus tracks—offers a reminder of just how terrific their secular music could sound.
 It doesn’t hurt that two of these CDs—Let’s Do It Again and Pass It On—were produced by the great Curtis Mayfield and consist solely of his compositions.
 The other two albums are strong as well, however; and their diverse programs—which make room for material ranging from “I Honestly Love You” (the Olivia Newton-John hit) to Electric Light Orchestra’s “Showdown”—prove that the Staples could stir up soulful magic from just about any ingredients.

-LeRoux, One of These Days.
+LeRoux, One of Those Days.
 This bluesy eight-man Southern rock group, which debuted way back in 1978, have resurfaced after a decade-long break with this seventh album.
-Their sound is not particularly original, but the musicianship and Jim McCarty’s lead vocals are excellent, and the songs are catchy.
+Their sound is not particularly original, but the musicianship and Jeff McCarty’s lead vocals are excellent, and the songs are catchy.
 At their best, on high-energy numbers like the six-minute title cut, they seem like a cross between the Allman Brothers and the Marshall Tucker Band.

 The Wildmans, The Wildmans.
 The eponymous debut from this Virginia-based quartet displays an inviting and unusual blend of influences, including classical music, jazz, and the country fiddle tunes that have issued over the years from their Appalachian home turf.
 Consummate musicianship and vocalizing characterize the set, whose highlights include Eli Wildman’s “Falling Up” and the traditional “Garfield’s Blackberry Blossom,” both instrumentals; the traditional “Sitting on Top of the World”; and “Rid My Mind,” a song by the up-and-coming Dori Freeman that finds her guesting as a background vocalist.
 The music on a cover of Bob Dylan’s “You’re Gonna Make Me Lonesome When You Go” is a bit too cheery to be a good fit for the melancholy lyrics, but the performance sounds good nevertheless.